Lawrr/Japanese-To-Romaji-Filename-Converter/README.md

 Whenever a conversion occurs, the conversion is saved in the `conversion-history.xml` file in the same directory as the program.
 The conversion data is saved in this file in case a file has to be reverted back.

 ### Mappings
-To ease the problem of incorrect conversions, there are mapping files located in `res/maps/` which will map the specified phrases into another phrase.
-For example, if the phrase `tsu` continuously gets converted into `tsud`, you can map create a new mapping `tsud:tsu` which will map `tsud` to `tsu` whenever a conversion occurs.
+To ease the problem of incorrect translations, there are mapping files located in `res/maps/` which will map the specified phrases into another phrase.
+For example, if the phrase `tsu` continuously gets translated into `tsud`, you can map create a new mapping `tsud:tsu` which will map `tsud` to `tsu` whenever a translation occurs.

 Currently there are two mapping files:
-- `hirakanji-latn_maps.txt`: Used whenever a token is converted from hiragana/kanji to romaji
+- `hirakanji-latn_maps.txt`: Used whenever a token is translated from hiragana/kanji to romaji
-- `kata-latn_maps.txt`: Used whenever a token is converted from katakana to romaji
+- `kata-latn_maps.txt`: Used whenever a token is translated from katakana to english

 ### Particles
 `res/particles/` contains a list of language particles which do not get capitalised during conversion.
 In particular, `hirakanji-latn_particles.txt` is a list of japanese particles which are checked when a token is converted from hiragana/kanji to romaji to figure out which phrases not to capitalise.